Back to Blog

 Multiple Materials in Same Silencer

-While some may use a single material for the entire construction of the suppressor, BANISH silencers are not made that way.
-We use whatever material is best for the overall performance of the silencer.
-Our engineers are highly skilled at ensuring our materials all work in unison to perfect the process of suppressing your firearm.
-We have a rigorous testing process that ensures this.
-What this means for you is some peace of mind in knowing that every material that is used in your BANISH silencer is there because it is the best performing option for that model.
+While some may use a single material for the entire construction of the suppressor, not all silencers are not made that way.
+For example, BANISH engineers will use whatever material is best for the overall performance of the silencer.
+The engineers are highly skilled at ensuring our materials all work in unison to perfect the process of suppressing your firearm.
+They have a rigorous testing process that ensures this.
+What this means for you is some peace of mind in knowing that every material that is used in your silencer is there because it is the best performing option for that model.

 It all starts with a concept that serves as an answer to a question - What do we want the silencer to do?
 It can be a simple answer, such as we want a silencer to lower the decibel rating below the threshold for hearing damage, and have it work for any firearm in the .30-caliber range and below.
 From there, we design the can to meet those basic criteria, and meet other standards we set for weight, materials, durability and maintenance.
 We then create samples which are put through rigorous testing before our customers ever see the product.

 Another example is the BANISH Speed K, which was designed in partnership with Federal Premium Ammunition as a lightweight, ultra-compact silencer for law enforcement duty rifles.
 It is just four inches long and is made from durable Inconel.
 The goal here was a silencer that won't interfere with fast movements in tactical situations, yet allow hearing protection for officers when they need it most.
 These are two examples of use-specific silencers that required extreme testing and development to ensure functionality in the most extreme environments.
-What Silencer Central is proud of is the fact that every product we make meets these same standards.
+The BANISH team told me they are proud of is the fact that every product they make meets these same standards.

 Why are BANISH Welds Less Likely to Fail?

-We take our construction process very seriously.
-When you buy a BANISH silencer, you can feel good about the purchase because we do sweat every detail of the construction process.
+Again, talking to the BANISH Suppressors team, they take their construction process very seriously.
+When you buy a BANISH silencer, you can feel good about the purchase because they sweat every detail of the construction process.
 What makes BANISH welds less likely to fail?
-Our quality control team uses strict adherence to metrology, which is the science of measurement, embracing both experimental and theoretical determinations at any level of uncertainty in any field of science and technology.
+They told me how their quality control team uses strict adherence to metrology, which is the science of measurement, embracing both experimental and theoretical determinations at any level of uncertainty in any field of science and technology.
 This includes pulling apart units, weld testing and metallurgy tests for exact standards.

 • Highest quality materials from the start